peterarsentev/code_quality_principles/README.md

         return true;
     }

  ### 4. Don't use exceptions.
-Exceptions make your code ugly.
+Exceptions make look your code ugly.

 Frequently, my students ask me question about exception.
 Why do we need it or how to use it?
 If you asked me such question, before I have written about this principle I would tell you follows: